Zakalvve/mihaelas-journal/src/assets/journal/master.md

 Yes I know, we want to go.
 How will we meet up?
 Wait, what am I thinking?
 We have stones, just use them. pish, I am such fool.
 There I have my answer.
 Maybe reason it took me so long to reach it is because people kept interrupting me.

+17th of Parith 862nd Year Age of Air, Taramont
+Curse it.
+We need to get out of this city, and to do so we have to put our trust in Quintos.
+Quintos of all people, why him?
+Grokkel.
+Why do we find ourselves in position where we have to trust that slimy, smarmy, back stabbing worm.
+Couldn’t it have been someone else.
+I have bad feeling about tonight, very bad feeling.
+I swear if that wretch doesn’t come good on his word I will find him and gut him like fish and then feed him to himself.

+And then there is cat.
+I still want to know what she is, who she is.
+I think Nettle trusts her, but Babcha doesn’t.
+I don’t know where I stand on her.
+Eilnala had better do good job for all our sakes keeping eye on her.

+I will not rest easy until we are out of this city or I have Quintos at my feet.
+I wish I hadn’t had to give up chance to end him, I swear our lives would be so much better if he was no longer in it.
+Llirra, please may I be wrong about tonight, please may it not be as bad as I fear it will be.

+18th of Parith 862nd Year Age of Air, Golden Grove Yaga, I thought it would go badly but not like that.
+Why did she have to stray out her house?
+Why could she have not roused from her slumber?
+Llirra, forgive me for my act, I know I did wrong but I fear I had no choice.
+If you need my repentance, then but name it and thy will be done.
+I only pray you see into my heart and know my grief.

+Badly indeed.
+I feared it as much but I would have thought worm would have betrayed us.
+Part of me wishes he had, then maybe eve would still be alive.
+But then how many others would have died?
+And what would have come of resistance at large?
+I know not, but I know it would not be good.
+Is weight on my conscience and life of one eve price worth paying for future of this fight?
+I know not, but I believe so.
+Not that it alleviates my guilt, I hate that I had to do that.

+Rest easy as you sail away.
+May your gods treat you well.

+25th of Parith 862nd Year Age of Air, Sardonyx crash
+I am still grieving for loss of Mały and Bruno, how that decision weighs heavy on my heart and I fear it shall still for long time to come.
+Thanks be to Ailuin for support she has shown me.
+I was in terrible state when she arrived two days ago.
+Part of me wonders how I survived through it.
+Loosing Mały once was bad enough, but to loose him again, and way I did was to much to bear.
+It has been such hard time since I last wrote in here, there is so much to say, so much to reflect on, so much that you could say we achieved.
+But until now I have only felt loss.
+Loss of Mały, loss of Bruno, loss of Vujek although he is back now, but I feel like I have lost him as his anger at decision we made is plane to see and he obviously holds some resentment towards me now.
+No. this hurts to much to think on.
+I cannot.

+26th of Parith 862nd Year Age of Air, Immesvale
+I know not what Ailuin thinks I can do to save Mały.
+I don’t know if I should be flattered by her confidence in me, what can I do?
+Thing that claimed him, his patron, is jinni.
+What can I do?
+I don’t even know where it is, or how to find it, or even if I can find it.

+Then there’s small matter of why I made choice I did.
+Large part of why I chose way I did was to check rise of Nocturne.
+As least that’s what I thought, after seeing what happened I cannot but help think we made situation worse.
+I hope we did not, I cannot bear thought that I sacrificed Mały and Bruno only to make matter worse.

+What can I do?
+What should I do?
+All I want to do now is curl up is curl up in arms of someone who loves me and will carte for me, and cry for week.
+But who is there?
+Vujek still hasn’t forgiven me, Babcha is distracted, Mały is gone, Ma and Pa aren’t here and I know not where they are, thinking on them makes me yearn to go to Brood.
+Ailuin is only person here for me.
+But she seems to think I’m stronger than I am.
+Though I am grateful to her.
+I dread to think where I would be if she hadn’t have arrived with Ivy.

+I guess I should be grateful to fact we defeated empire at least.
+It is good to know we don’t have to worry about them now.
+But what now?
+All I want is to go to Brood, but solstice is still long time away.
+No, that’s not true, even if she’s been to distracted to support me in this time of need, even if she doesn’t reciprocate, I do care for Babcha and she soes still have that issue with her arm.
+Maybe that is something I can use to focus my mind.
+Maybe it will help me overcome my grief.
+Whatever, I do need to recover my mind and she does need to recover her arm.

+But I still want to know what Ailuin thinks I can do about that jinni, what can I do to get Mały back.